 - The Set!
-Contest will open in February 2020.
-Finalists will be determined at the demonstration day on March 27, 2020, at Carnegie Mellon University in Pittsburgh, PA.
-This will mark the beginning of the final Go!
+Contest opened in February 2020.
+Finalists were determined at a virtual demonstration day on July 9, 2020.
+This marked the beginning of the final Go!
 Contest period.

 - Visit the American-Made Solar Prize Round 3 webpage for details on the competition.

 - Register to compete in the Solar Prize.